 You may wish to book short-term accommodation in a local hotel or guest house before travelling to the UK.

-Buying a house can be a complex procedure in the UK and you’ll need to hire a solicitor.
+Buying a house can be a complex procedure in the UK and you’ll require the services of a conveyancing solicitor.
 There are many online sites available to search for a suitable property in your area including Rightmove, Zoopla, and Your Move.

 UK house prices can be high compared to other countries.
 It is advisable to live in and research the area you’ll be living in for at least six months before you buy.
-Visit local estate agents and ask for prices of recent house sales in your area.
+Visit local estate agents and ask for prices of recent residental property sales in your area.

-The bank may also want to see proof of your previous or permanent address.
+he bank may also want to see proof of your previous or permanent address in the country that you come from.

 All workers in the UK must pay income tax.
 The amount you pay depends on how much you earn.
 If you’re employed your tax will be taken via PAYE (pay as you earn) and will be deducted each month from your gross salary.
 The UK Government’s website has a beginner's guide to tax and detailed information on working and paying tax.